ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-5-4.md

-# Building a Culture of Sustainability and Resilience

 Balancing mental and physical energy is essential for maximizing productivity and achieving success.
 In this chapter, we'll explore how building a culture of sustainability and resilience can support balanced energy levels within organizations.